kh-eng-rmit/A2-Group-39-Git/README.md

 ## Amy
 selected Generic Conspiracists Beliefs Test In which she scored a 5/5

-Graphical user interface, text

 ![Picture3](https://user-images.githubusercontent.com/107126263/179645770-c9b3435e-2f65-4118-a2f2-11a5db305936.png)

-Description automatically generated

 ## Ahmed
-selected a creativity test and they measure by score value his result was a 54Graphical user interface, website
+selected a creativity test and they measure by score value his result was a 54

-Description automatically generated

 ![Picture4](https://user-images.githubusercontent.com/107126263/179645742-b5d40f94-b01d-471d-80b0-04b51b81a358.png)